fabmax94/food-plus-react-native/README.md

-# food-plus-server
+# food-plus-react-native
-A server to provider API about food.
+A mobile app to create recipes, evaluate, discovery and learning to cook.